Reference

 We heard about the importance of heritage in some activity centres, so the proposed planning controls consider existing heritage controls

-There will be no changes to heritage overlays, or amendments to local or state planning policies relating to heritage, as part of the program.
+There will be no changes to heritage overlays, and the protection of heritage places will continue as part of this program.